-Hauliers wishing to move an abnormal load must notify the Police, Highway Authority and other bridge owners such as the Highways Agency and Network Rail (if their bridges are being crossed) of the routes that they intend to travel in advance.
+Hauliers wishing to move an abnormal load must notify the Police, Highway Authority and other bridge owners such as National Highways and Network Rail (if their bridges are being crossed) of the routes that they intend to travel in advance.

 What is an abnormal load?